Chilli con Carne from Leftover Bolognese sauce

 - 1 tin kidney beans

 - 1 tbsp olive oil

 - Chop the red pepper into small squares.

 - Heat up olive oil in the pan and add cumin seeds.
-Toss until the seeds get slightly darker become aromatic.
+Toss for 20 seconds until the seeds get slightly darker.

 - Tip in chopped red pepper.
 Fry a little bit longer.

 - Add leftover bolognese sauce, a pinch of chilli and kidney beans and cook for 5 – 10 minutes on medium heat (add 100 – 200 ml of water or stock if the sauce is too thick).

 - Serve with rice, wrap or tortilla chips.

 There are some meals like bolognese sauce that are handy to make in bigger batches.
 I always make a big pot of bolognese sauce so our family of 4 can have 2 dinners from it.
 Here is my easy bolognese recipe that I recommend to try.
 One of our favourite meals that’s made from leftover bolognese sauce is our child-friendly chilli con carne.
 It needs 5 more ingredients to transform an Italian originated dish to a Mexican sauce.